 - As the sketch is made, Siemens NX automatically applies some of the geometric constraints (such as horizontal, parallel, and perpendicular) to the sketched geometry.
 We can continue to modify the geometry, apply additional constraints, and/or define the size of the existing geometry.
 In this example, we will illustrate adding dimensions to describe the sketched entities. - 1.
-Move the cursor to the Constraints toolbar area, which is located to the right of the Sketch Curve toolbar.
+Inside the graphics window, select the Top horizontal line by left-clicking once on the line.
+Note a length dimension appears on the screen.